 One of the key elements of achieving your goals and also enjoying doing so, is to stay motivated.
 This may seem easy when it’s something that you really enjoy doing, such as attending workshops or weekly classes.
 But it’s a lot harder to find that motivation for things that you maybe don’t enjoy that much, such as completing your tax return, going to the gym or doing those drills that you’ve been recommended to strengthen your body.

-It’s the middle of January of I’m writing this, and the time of year where a lot of people fail their new year resolutions and other goals they may have set for how they want to live their life.
+January is here, and around the middle of the month is typically the time where a lot of people will start failing their new year resolutions and other goals they may have set for how they want to live their life.
 So today’s tips may help you whether you’re a dancer or not, and as a dancer you can of course apply them to other parts of your life too.

 If you want to get some tips on how to discover and set goals in the first place, check out my article on How to set dance goals that will make your succeed.